Letter Grade Designations

 • Student receives the grade designated on the contract if contracted work is not completed by contract date.

-• This grade may adversely affect student’s ability to register in subsequent quarters.
+• This grade may adversely affect student’s ability to register in subsequent terms.

 • Student makes a written request for an I to the instructor of record for the respective course.
 The request must be made prior to the end of the term in which the student is enrolled in the course.